CesiumGS/cesium/CONTRIBUTING.md

 or

 * Every commit is signed-off on to indicate agreement to the Developer Certificate of Origin (DCO).
 The DCO was originally developed for the Linux kernel, and its text is here: [SubmittingPatches](https://github.com/wking/signed-off-by/blob/ab5bce80ad2259b47202b28905efff0d04032709/Documentation/SubmittingPatches).
 Like the CLA, you retain copyright to your contributions, and we have the right to use them and incorporate them into Cesium.
-A comment with a sign-off has a line like the following at the bottom:
+A commit with a sign-off has a line like the following at the bottom:

 ```
 Signed-off-by: First-name Last-name <email-address>